zebrium/ze-cli/README.md

  `ze -v`

 ## Configuration
 The ze cli tool supports a variety of ways to set its parameters.
-All parameters are able to be set via args.
+All parameters are settable via args.
 To find out the args available and required for each call, use `ze -help` or `ze <subcommand> -help`

 ### Configuration File
  The ze cli tool does support setting global variables in a .ze.yaml file for easy configuration.
-The default location of this is `$HOME/.zerc`, however this can overriden with passing a new path with the `--config` option.
+The default location of this is `$HOME/.ze`, however this can overriden with passing a new path with the `--config` option.
 The contents of that file is as follows:

 ```